- Flyer and Posters

 More details may be found in the flyer dedicated to sponsors & exibitors.

-Step 1 - Pre-registration:you will be directed to a secured web site of the French National Center for Scientitic Research (CNRS), called 'azur-colloque'.
-Find the LIP2014 conference in the list and fill out(2) the pre-registration form by entering your personal information as well as your participant category.
+Step 1 - Pre-registration:you will be directed to a secured web site of the French National Center for Scientitic Research (CNRS), called 'azur-colloque'(1).
+Find the LIP2014 conference in the list and fill out(2) the pre-registration form by entering your personal information as well as your participant category (Academic or Industry, Student, Sponsor,...).

-- Step 2 - Payment: After a few days you will receive a confirmation email permitting you to proceed with the payment of the registration fees via the same website.
-Note that registration fee payment by a credit card(3, 4) is the preferred payment method.
+- Step 2 - Confirmation and payment: After a few days you will receive a confirmation email permitting you to proceed with the payment of the registration fees via the same website.
+Your identification code is based on your "Last name", "First name" and "E-Mail", as specified during the pre-registration step.
+Note that registration fee payment by a credit card(3) (4) is the preferred payment method.
 No registration by cash or cheque will be accepted.

 (2) Only with your professional address.
 These informations will be used to edit the bill, the receipt and the list of participants.

-(3) Purchase orders or bank transfer will only be accepted in exceptional circumstances (contact us for details).
+(3) Purchase orders or bank transfer will only be accepted in exceptional circumstances (contact us before).

 (4) Registrations cancelled before July 25th, 2014, will be refunded 50% of the registration fees.
 Registrations cancelled after this date will not be eligible for a refund.